Raphael-Boichot/The-TinyGB-Printer/README.md

 You can copy, modify, sell or improve it as you want. **Just respect the license and the dedication of the authors** (in very brief, don't forget to cite Brian KHUU and Raphaël BOICHOT as authors and give a link to this repository).

-## Make it, enjoy it immediately !
+## Make it, enjoy it !
-**Nothing to configure, nothing to install, flash the rom and it works straight after soldering.**
+**Nothing to compile, nothing to install, drop the UF2 file to the device and it works straight after soldering.**
 ![](/Images/Final_version_2.0_3.jpg)
 (Credit: Raphaël BOICHOT)